IMperiumX/starsync/README.md

 use the waiting time **efficently** by **switing** between each read operation to see if it finished yet istead of reading from one internet connection wating it to finishes, moving on the next one wait that to finish and so on and forth

-is this example i want to un-start mine repositories with github api
+is this example i want to un-start mine repos with github api

 taking that action of listing all availabe repos storing them into file